Maximum principle for viscosity solutions on Riemannian manifolds: Introduction

 \section{Introduction}

 The theory of viscosity solutions on $\rr^{n}$ has been an important area in analysis since the concept was introduced in the early 1980's by Michael Crandall and Pierre-Louis Lions.
 As a generalization of the classical concept of what is meant by a ``solution'' to a partial differential equation, it has been found that the viscosity solution is the natural solution concept in many applications of PDE's, including for example first order equations arising in optimal control (the Hamilton-Jacobi-Bellman equation), differential games (the Isaacs equation) or front evolution problems, as well as second-order equations such as the ones arising in stochastic optimal control or stochastic differential games(see \cite{cil} and references therein).
 It is a natural question to ask how to generalize the theory to problems on Riemannian manifolds.
+We are also motivated by recent works of the first author (\cite{P1}, \cite{P2}) on G-Brownian motion and related stochastic calculus in $\rr^n$.
+In section 3 of \cite{P1}, a $G$-normal distribution is defined to be a nonlinear expectation given by the viscosity solution of the following nonlinear parabolic partial differential equation:

+Therefore setting up $G$-Brownian motion and related stochastic calculus on a complete noncompact Riemannian manifold needs the existence of viscosity solutions of the following nonlinear parabolic partial differential equation.
+So we are led to study the maximum principles.

-Some special cases have been discussed in comparison theory for Riemannian distance function and reduced distance function( see section 9.4 and 9.5 in \cite{ccg} and references therein).
+Some special cases have been discussed in comparison theory for Riemannian distance function and reduced distance function( see section 9.4 and 9.5 in \cite{ccg}).
 Up to now, little is known for general second order partial differential equations in the references.
-Recently Azagra, Ferrera and Sanz \cite{afs} published a paper in which among the other results they obtained a Hessian estimate for distance functions and generalized some of results in \cite{cil} to compact Riemannian manifold with some curvature conditions.
+Azagra, Ferrera and Sanz \cite{afs} published a paper in which among the other results they obtained a Hessian estimate for distance functions and generalized some of results in \cite{cil} to compact Riemannian manifold with some curvature conditions.
+Recently, Harvey and Lawson\cite{HL} studied the Dirichlet problem for fully nonlinear second order equations on a compact Riemannian manifold with boundary via closed subsets of the 2-jet bundle and estabilished existence and uniqueness theorems.

 We will study the maxumum principles for viscosity solutions to second order partial differential equation of the form